ARM-software/CMSIS-View/Doxygen/src/EventRecorder.md

 **For MDK-Middleware, Keil RTX5, and FreeRTOS:**

-The software packs for MDK Middleware, CMSIS, CMSIS-FreeRTOS already contain the relevant *.SCVD files and the related event annotations in the C source code.
+The software packs for MDK-Middleware, CMSIS, CMSIS-FreeRTOS already contain the relevant *.SCVD files and the related event annotations in the C source code.

   -# \ref Add_Event_Recorder to the project.
   -# Select a \ref Debug_Variants "Debug" variant for the middleware component to enable event information (for RTX5 select **Source** variant).